Famous Painters – Hand-Painted Reproductions

 15- Andy Warhol (1928–1987)

-Icon of American pop art, he transformed images of consumer society into art with his sérigraphies de Marilyn Monroe and Campbell’s Soup.
+An icon of American pop art, he transformed images of consumer society into art with his Marilyn Monroe screen prints and Campbell’s Soup.

 No collection